Josip Ćorluka

-Josip Ćorluka (born 3 March 1995) is a Bosnian professional footballer who plays as a right-back for Bosnian Premier League club Zrinjski Mostar and the Bosnia and Herzegovina national team.
+Josip Ćorluka (born 3 March 1995) is a Bosnian professional footballer who plays as a right-back for Ekstraklasa club Zagłębie Lubin.

 International career

 In October 2020, Ćorluka was called up to represent the Bosnia and Herzegovina national team, for a friendly game against Iran and for the 2020–21 UEFA Nations League games against Netherlands and Italy.
 He debuted in a home loss against Iran on 12 November 2020.